jaltekruse/mathquill/docs/Api_Methods.md

 Allows MathQuill to parse custom embedded objects from latex, where `options` is an object like the one defined above in `.dropEmbedded()`.
 This will parse the following latex into the embedded object you defined: `\embed{name}[id]}`.

+## .matrixCmd(cmd)

+(ADDED by DL)

+call with 'addRow' or 'addColumn' to add a row/column to the matrix at the current location

 ## Note on Experimental Features

 Methods marked as experimental may be altered drastically or removed in future versions.
 They may also receive less maintenance than other non-experimental features.